-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), which was signed into law in July 2010, added Section 14A to the Exchange Act.
-The Dodd-Frank Act requires that we provide our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the our named executive officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.
+The Dodd-Frank Act added Section 14A to the Exchange Act.
+The Dodd-Frank Act requires that we provide our stockholders with the opportunity to vote to approve, on a non-binding, advisory basis, the compensation of the our Named Executive Officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.